Exiv2/exiv2/msvc2005/ReadMe.txt

 1.4  Configuring build options (such as video and webready) 1.5  Building with exiv2-webready.sln
 1.6  What is build
-1.7  Express editions of DevStudio (or 32 bit only builds, or 64 bit only builds)
+1.7  Express editions of Visual Studio (or 32 bit only builds, or 64 bit only builds)

 2    Design
 2.1  Architecture